typelets/typelets-app/SECURITY.md

 ## Overview

-Typelets implements a **zero-knowledge encryption architecture** where all note encryption and decryption happens exclusively in your browser.
+Typelets implements a **zero-knowledge encryption architecture** with **cryptographic message authentication** for real-time sync.
+All note encryption and decryption happens exclusively in your browser, and all real-time communications are cryptographically authenticated.
 We cannot read your notes - even if we wanted to.
-This document details our security implementation for transparency and verification.
+This document details our complete security implementation for transparency and verification.

 ## Core Security Principles